dbaylerg/GormCacheIssue/README.md

 6. The second POST shows that domain C is cached as expected but neither A or B is a cache hit which is the issue.

 Domains A and B extends from the Base domain.
-All of three of these domains include in the mapping "cache true" I would expect on the second POST to the test endpoint that all 3 records would return records from the cache.
+All of three of these domains include in the mapping "cache true" I would expect on the second POST to the test endpoint that all 3 records would cache hits and avoid SQL queries.

 Output